What to Expect in Group Counseling

-Expression of Feelings: Group therapy often invokes strong feelings.
-It is expected that these feelings will be expressed verbally rather then physically.
+- Expression of Feelings: Group therapy often invokes strong feelings.
+It is expected that these feelings will be expressed verbally rather than physically.

 Please keep in mind that it is natural to feel some anxiety about starting in a group for the first time.
 With time, most students find that they become comfortable with the group process and with other group members.
 Additional group rules and pre-group meetings are usually a part of the group process, and they may vary slightly according to the leaders and type of the group.
 See our "groups currently available" page, to see what types of groups are offered this semester.